digitalnatives/assessment/ruby-numerals/README.md

 Ruby Programmer - Exercise 1
 =============================

+1. Fork this project.
-Fork this project with the original description and write your own code.
-Don't use external library for the conversion.
+2. Don't use external libraries for the conversion.
+3. Create only a Ruby class or a set of classes (no web frameworks or Heroku please)
+4. Write tests

 Commit the important milestones and not just the final result!

 Exercise description
 --------------------

-Create a Rails project, with a simple controller logic.

-We need a web form, which has a numeric input field and a submit button.

 When user gives an arabic number, the system shows the english phrase of the number.